wearable-neuromodulation-device-meditation-back

 The original PCB design contained two microcircuits: one for the control unit, and the second for the Bluetooth module.
 That design caused two problems: the control unit was too big for the headwear and it drained the battery quickly.

 To solve those problems, our hardware engineers revised the client’s PCB design.
 We proposed using a Bluetooth module with a built-in controller.
-As a result, the team managed to reduce the hardware footprint by eight times.
+As a result, the team managed to make the hardware footprint eight times smaller.
 In addition, the new components cost less and consume less energy than those used initially.

 Providing the Cap Design with Hidden Hardware Inside